PacoFajitas/PacoFajitas/README.md

 ## Hi there 👋

- I'm Tomas, a 42 Barcelona student, this is my personal github so you might find a lot of memes and jokes
+ I'm Tomas, a 42 Barcelona student, this is my personal github so you may find a lot of memes, cats and jokes

 ![Cato](https://raw.githubusercontent.com/PacoFajitas/PacoFajitas/main/giphy.gif)
 ## Technologies and lenguages I've worked with: